Women's Tennis History

-Pepperdine’s history is synonymous with head coach Gualberto Escudero, who begins his 37th season in charge of the program in 2013-14.
+Pepperdine's history is synonymous with head coach Gualberto Escudero, who completed his 37th and final season in charge of the program in 2013-14.
 He remains on staff as the associate head coach, making room for Per Nilsson in 2014-15.
 Nilsson was named the WCC Coach of the Year in his first season, leading the Waves to the regular-season and conference tournament championship titles.
-While Pepperdine had a women’s tennis team prior to his hiring as head coach in 1977-78, all of the school’s records begin with his era.
+While Pepperdine had a women's tennis team prior to Escudero's hiring as head coach in 1977-78, all of the school's records begin with his era.

-And in the last 36 seasons, Escudero has led Pepperdine to a 632-329 record and 30 berths in NCAA postseason events (29 not including regionals).
+In the last 37 seasons, Escudero led Pepperdine to a 651-334 record and 31 berths in NCAA postseason events (30 not including regionals).
 The Waves have reached the quarterfinals of the NCAA Tournament on four occasions (1989, 1990, 1991 and 1994).
-Pepperdine hasn’t missed the postseason since 1987 and has only been absent from the NCAA Tournament twice since the first championship was held in 1982.
+Pepperdine hasn't missed the postseason since 1987 and has only been absent from the NCAA Tournament twice since the first championship was held in 1982.

-None of the competition in the WCC comes close to matching the Waves, who have won a total of 23 league tournament titles, and the first-ever awarded regular-season crown in 2012.
+None of the competition in the WCC comes close to matching the Waves, who have won a total of 24 league tournament crowns and an additional three regular-season titles.
 Pepperdine won 14 straight tournament crowns from 1988-2001, and another seven in a row from 2003-09.
 The Waves have won all but five of the WCC championship tournaments ever held, and no other school has won more than two.
-Since the tournament went to its current dual-match format in 1995, the Waves have posted a remarkable 52-3 (.945) record.
+Since the tournament went to its current dual-match format in 1995, the Waves have posted a remarkable 54-3 (.947) record.

 Over the years, Pepperdine has collected 31 All-American selections, four WCC Player of the Year awards and seven WCC Freshman of the Year accolades.

 The Waves have had two four-time All-Americans: Janna Kovacevich (1988-91) and Angela Lawrence (1996-99).
 Three-time All-Americans include Ginger Helgeson, Noelle Porter and Ipek Senoglu, while Zsofia Csapo, Pam Jung, Paola Palencia and Isabela Petrov were two-time All-Americans.